 In 2014, we completed a multi-center, open-label pivotal Phase 2/3 clinical trial in 80 children and adults with relapsed or refractory ALL in which we evaluated the safety and efficacy of GRASPA compared to free-form L-asparaginase derived from the bacteria E. coli, also known as native L-asparaginase.
 In this European trial, patients without a history of allergies to native L-asparaginase treatments were randomized to receive standard chemotherapy plus either GRASPA or native L-asparaginase.
 Patients with a known allergy to native L-asparaginase treatments were treated with standard chemotherapy plus GRASPA.
 The patients treated with GRASPA experienced a mean duration of L-asparaginase activity that was more than twice as long as for patients receiving native L-asparaginase.
 None of the non-allergic patients who received GRASPA experienced an allergic reaction, as compared to 46% of non-allergic patients who received native L-asparaginase.
 Only 12% of patients with a prior L-asparaginase allergy experienced a new allergic reaction after receiving GRASPA, with no patients in the trial experiencing a severe allergic reaction.
-Patients in the GRASPA treatment arm also had overall higher complete remission rates during induction, and GRASPA was observed.
+Patients in the GRASPA treatment arm also had overall higher complete remission rates during induction, and GRASPA was also associated with fewer drug-related adverse events.
+After three years of follow-up, a nominal improvement in overall survival rates was observed.
 We expect to commence a pivotal Phase 3 clinical trial of eryaspase as a first-line treatment for adults with ALL by the end of the third quarter of 2018.